-In my experience, I’ve seen my music show up on Spotify in 1 to 3 days, even over weekends, and have rarely (if ever) seen it take up to 5 days.
+In my experience with DistroKid, I’ve seen my music show up on Spotify in 1 to 3 days, even over weekends, and have rarely (if ever) seen it take up to 5 days.
+However, I’ve found royalty payments to show up less consistently (sometimes 2 or 3 months from when the streams first occurred).

-All in all, you can expect DistroKid to have your music uploaded to all streaming services and stores within 1 week.
-However, it can take up to 2 or 3 weeks in some cases.
+All in all, you can expect DistroKid to have your music uploaded to all streaming services and stores within 1 week from when you submit your music.

-There are some tips you should be aware of to make sure your music gets uploaded as quickly as possible and to make sure you hit your release date with plenty of time to pitch the song to get on Spotify editorial playlists.
+The rest of this article will show you some tips you should be aware of to make sure your music gets uploaded as quickly as possible and to make sure you hit your release date with plenty of time to pitch the song to get on Spotify editorial playlists. 🤗

 DistroKid: How Long Does It Take?

-DistroKid state that you should see your music in each streaming service and store’s backend once it is “ingested” by these services and stores.
-This ingestion process begins almost immediately after you submit your music to DistroKid.
+DistroKid states that you should see your music in each streaming service and store’s backend once it is “ingested” by these services and stores (this ingestion process begins almost immediately after you submit your music to DistroKid).

-Here is a rough timeline of how long each streaming service and store can take:
+Here is a rough timeline of how long each streaming service and store can take when releasing original music:

 |Store||Min.
 Wait Time||Max.
 Wait Time|